Skip to main content

 Layer 3 firewall rules are a powerful tool for permitting and denying Client VPN traffic.
 Although Client VPN users are considered part of the LAN, network administrators may see a need for limiting overall access.
 Firewall rules can be used to limit access for VPN users to specific addresses/ports or ranges of addresses.
 Such as allowing access to most information, but denying access to sensitive resources to VPN users.

-In the following example, we will be creating a Client VPN subnet and configuring rules that will permit and deny access based a several parameters.
+The objective is to creat a Client VPN subnet and configure rules that will permit and deny access based a several parameters.

 Configuring Client VPN subnet

-The Client VPN subnet is configured via Configure > Client VPN.
+The Client VPN subnet is configured via Security & SD-WAN > Configure > Client VPN.
 Take note of this network address as it will be used to implement Firewall rules for controlling traffic related to that subnet.
 In the following scenario, our Client VPN subnet will be (172.16.1.0/24)

-Subnets local to the MX are configured via Configure > Addressing & VLANs.
+Subnets local to the MX are configured via Security & SD-WAN > Configure > Addressing & VLANs.
 Below is an example depicting an MX that has VLANs enabled.
 Two subnets are present: (192.168.10.0/24) and (192.168.20.0/24).
 Both of these subnets will be accessible by users who establish a successful Client VPN session.

-Picture of Meraki Dashboard settings for Configuring Addressing and VLAN Subnets
+Screenshot of Meraki Dashboard settings for Configuring Addressing and VLAN Subnets that will be accessible for the client VPN subnet to communicate with.

 Additionally, subnets made known to the MX via Static LAN routes will also be available to the Client VPN subnet.
-These subnets are also configured via Configure > Addressing & VLANs
+These subnets are also configured via Security & SD-WAN > Configure > Addressing & VLANs

 As shown below, the non-local subnet is 10.0.1.0/24, and will be pointed to a router with the address of 192.168.10.2.

-Picture of Meraki Dashboard for configuring static routing on Addressing and VLAN page
+Screenshot of Meraki Dashboard for configuring static routing on Addressing and VLAN page.

 Configuring Firewall Rules

-Navigating to Configure > Firewall, note that the default settings permit all outbound traffic.
+Navigating to Security & SD-WAN > Configure > Firewall, note that the default settings permit all outbound traffic.
 This allows all subnets to communicate, including the client VPN network.
 Outbound rules also apply to Inter-VLAN Routing.

 Outbound rules should be implemented to control which subnets Client VPN users may access.
 These rules are processed numerically, like an ACL, starting with Rule #1.
 Once a rule is matched, no further rules will be processed.
 Thus, the Rule number is essential.